Black Swan: Profile and Information

 The black swan is almost entirely herbivorous, and while there are some regional and seasonal variations, the diet is usually dominated by aquatic and marshland plants.

-In New South Wales, reedmace leaf (Typha genus) is the most important food for birds in wetlands, followed by submerged algae and aquatic plants such as Vallisneria.
+In New South Wales, reedmace leaf (Typha genus) is the most important bird food in wetlands, followed by submerged algae and aquatic plants such as Vallisneria.

 The black swan feeds in the same way as other swans.
 When feeding in shallow water, it dips its head and neck under the water and keeps its head flat against the bottom while keeping its body horizontal.